 Swartswood Lake (520 acres)

 Tucked away in New Jersey’s Sussex County, Swartswood Lake is one of our favorite serene retreats in the state.
 Swartswood Lake is famous for being one of New Jersey’s most beautiful glacial lakes, stretching three miles long and one mile wide.
-The lake is very popular among local boaters, fishers, and those who just want to take a dip in nature’s pool.
-Last but not least, the lake is also home to a diverse array of wildlife, including various species of fish, including popular game species like trout, bass, and perch but also migratory birds, and raptors.
+The lake is very popular among local boaters, fishers, and those who just want to take a dip in nature’s pool and is also home to a diverse array of wildlife, including various species of fish, including popular game species like trout, bass, and perch but also migratory birds, and raptors.

 Muckshaw Pond Preserve (530 acres)